v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 When [personal email](send-employee-attributes.md#optional-system-attributes) is set up as an optional system attribute, this email option becomes visible.
 Select **Company email and personal email** to better contact existing employees.

-### Send survey notifications in multiple language in a single email
+### Send survey notifications in multiple languages in a single email

 If your organization has employees in areas where local guidelines require you to communicate in multiple languages, consider switching this toggle On and [setting up emails in multiple languages](multi-lang-emails.md).